InfraZ/docs/docs/mmdb-cli/commands/update.md

 - `-i, --input <MMDB_FILE_PATH>`: The path to the MMDB file you want to update.
 - `-o, --output <MMDB_OUTPUT_PATH>`: The path to the updated MMDB file where the changes will be saved. (must have a .mmdb extension)
 - `-d, --data <JSON_FILE_PATH>`: The path to the JSON file that contains the data you want to insert, update, or delete in the MMDB file.
+- `--disable-ipv4-aliasing`: Disable IPv4 aliasing for IPv6 networks.
+By default, IPv4 addresses are aliased to their IPv6 counterparts.
+Use this option to disable this feature.
+- `--include-reserved-networks`: Include reserved networks in the generated MMDB file.
+By default, reserved networks are excluded from the output.
 - `-v, --verbose`: Enable the verbose mode

 ## JSON Update Schema